ChangWynn/CV/README.md

 - **Aspers Casino** - *Newcastle, UK*

     - Conducted casino games including Roulette and BlackJack with proficient dealing skills, ensuring an optimal game pace and customer satisfaction.
-    - Collaborated with the inspector through clear commentaries and communicating relevant gaming activities, ensuring a transparent and secure gaming environments.
+    - Collaborated with the inspector through clear commentaries and communication of relevant gaming activities, ensuring transparent and secure gaming environments.

 ###### 2012-2015
 ### Store Manager